Latrunculin: History

 Latrunculin is a toxin that is produced by sponges.
-The red-coloured Latrunculia Magnifica Keller is an abundant sponge in the gulf of Eilat and the gulf of Suez in the red sea, where it lives at a depth of 6–30 meters.
+The red-coloured Latrunculia Magnifica Keller is an abundant sponge in the Gulf of Aqaba and the Gulf of Suez in the red sea, where it lives at a depth of 6–30 meters.
 The toxin was discovered around 1970.
 Researchers observed that the red-coloured sponges, Latrunculia Magnifica Keller, were never damaged or eaten by fishes, while others were.
 Furthermore, when researchers squeezed the sponges in the sea, they observed that a red fluid came out.
 Fishes nearby immediately fled the surrounding area when the sponge secreted the fluid.
 These were the first indications that these sponges produced a toxin.
 Later this hypothesis was confirmed by squeezing the sponge in an aquarium with fish, whereupon the fish showed a loss of balance and severe bleeding, dying within only 4–6 minutes.
 Similar effects were observed when the toxin was injected in mice.

 Latrunculin makes up to 0.35% of the dry weight of the sponge.
-There are two main forms of the toxin, A and B. Latrunculin A is only present in sponges which live in the gulf of Suez while latrunculin B only exist in sponges in the gulf of Eilat.
+There are two main forms of the toxin, A and B. Latrunculin A is only present in sponges which live in the Gulf of Suez while latrunculin B only exist in sponges in the Gulf of Aqaba.
 Why this is the case is still under investigation.